researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

 ### Instructions:
  Working Directory: `~/RunTypeChangeStudy`

  Run: `python 1CollectDepsAndTypeChanges.py`

+**NOTE:** This step takes a while, because it will analyse all the commits in the project `guice`.
+   If you are a user, who just wants to check out how the tool works, abort the command after a 3-4 minutes of analysis.

 ### Expected Outcome:
 1. The console will print the activities being performed.